Prostate Cancer Treatment

 Summary: There are four main treatment choices for prostate cancer: watch and wait, surgery, radiation therapy and hormonal therapy.

 The prostate gland is found in men within the pelvic area & below the bladder.
-The prostate gland creates part of the seminal fluid which is mixed with semen and ejaculated during sex.
+The prostate gland creates part of the seminal fluid which is released during sex.

 In the earliest stage, prostate cancer develops in the prostate gland but can spread to other parts of the body.